liubin/docs.hyper.sh-hyperform/01-GettingStarted/01-prerequisites.md

 ## 1. AWS account and credential

-Currently, hyperform only supports AWS.
+Currently, Hyperform only supports AWS.

-For hyperform to work correctly, your AWS IAM user should have these permissions:
+For Hyperform to work correctly, your AWS IAM user should have these permissions:

 ```
 {